goetas/to-swift-mime-parser/README.md

 $mail->setSubject("New Subject");

-// optionaly loop through mail parts (and edit it!)
+// optionally loop through mail parts (and edit it!)
 // $mail->getChildren();

 // send a new mail
 $mailer->send($mail);

 ```